The Design of Stretch: A Compact, Lightweight Mobile Manipulator for Indoor Human Environments: The Design of Stretch

 \subsection{The Structure of Indoor Human Environments}

 Indoor human environments have Cartesian structure with horizontal planes and vertical surfaces, including floors, countertops, walls, doors, and cabinet faces.
-Humans have engineered these environments to facilitate comfortable perception, navigation, and manipulation by able-bodied people.
+Humans have engineered these environments to facilitate perception, navigation, and manipulation by people.
 Flat surfaces help objects remain in place.
 People often rest their bodies on approximately flat surfaces, such as the tops of beds and chair seats.
 Important locations tend to be accessible via clutter-free paths wide enough to walk through, and important objects tend to be visible from human head heights and reachable by human arms.

 Pets and people, including children, older adults, and people with disabilities, are common occupants of indoor human environments, which creates challenges for safe operation.
 Falls, pinch points, high velocities, and high accelerations all present hazards.
-Motions that are difficult to predict can create challenges too, making it hard for pets and people to avoid risky situations.
-For example, knives, electrical outlets, and hinged doors represent common hazards, yet they are predictable and people learn to manage the risks.
+Motions that are difficult to predict can create challenges too, making it harder for pets and people to avoid risky situations.
+For example, doors and drawers represent common hazards, yet their motions are predictable and people learn to manage the risks.

-Given these considerations, we created a statically stable wheeled robot with a small footprint that is tall enough to perceive and reach objects on elevated surfaces.
-Our design builds on prior work with the robot EL-E \cite{nguyen2008assistive}, which meets some of our criteria, but was too heavy ($38.6\,kg$) and expensive (e.g., $\sim$ \$21,000 for its 5-DOF Neuronics Katana arm) for widespread adoption.